 Q: Is it always bad to not care?

 A: Not necessarily.
-It's impossible and unhealthy to care about everything.
+Practically speaking, it's impossible and unhealthy to care about everything.
 Selective indifference can be a valuable tool for managing stress and prioritizing your mental well-being.

 Q: What's the difference between indifference and apathy?